dalesimkin32-arch/w7assignment/README.md

 route pages OK Nav bar added uses routing

 next: tidy pages and make pretty with CSS, make sure all base criteria done, add extras

+taking for-ever to source alternative image so got some into d/base then left it

+CSS mostly OK, but could not get background image to behave as I wanted: goes weird on screen resize and page re-loads / on the form page.
+CSS has minimal controls for background images so may be best to use a generated pattern and image with clear background

+CSS color may not be quite right but is "aliceblue" may be better as lightcyan.

+added second dia change as it seemed to be better

+can't get any further as time at weekend and in evenings reduced by caring requirements etc.